Sam-Taherinia/todo-list-app/app-ui/WARP.md

 ## Project Overview

-This is the frontend UI for a ToDo list web application built with React, TypeScript, and Vite.
-The application provides a modern, responsive interface for managing ToDo lists and individual tasks, with a clean architecture that communicates with a Spring Boot backend via REST APIs.
+This is the React TypeScript frontend for a full-stack ToDo list web application.
+The frontend provides a modern, responsive interface for managing ToDo lists and individual tasks, communicating with a Spring Boot backend via REST APIs.
+The application is fully implemented with complete CRUD functionality.

 **Technology Stack:**